Sjoerdbijlsb/Thesis-project-price-premiums/README.md

 # Run study with the same data
 If you want to replicate the study I did, it is suggested you run the same R files.
 This can be done easily if you have installed [make](https://gnuwin32.sourceforge.net/packages/make.htm).

+To set up make, this is a helpful [guide](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/make/)

 ## Check dependencies first

-First insall the following packages for R:
+First intsall the following packages for R:
 ```
 install.packages("tidyverse")
 install.packages("googledrive")